Toddynator/Neuroevolution_Snake_AI_Unity/README.md

 A Neuroevolution ai for Classic Snake.
 Neuroevolution is the combination of a genetic algorithm and a neural network, where the genetic algorithm is used to train the neural network.

-For a 14x14 snake grid, I managed to achieve a snake ai that consumed 195 apples, reaching full length.
+For a 14x14 snake grid, I managed to achieve a snake ai that consumed 195 apples in a fixed seed, reaching full length.
-In random seeds, the snake ai still performed well, with around 30-70 apples being consumed consistently, as well as the snake being able to support varying sizes of grids.
+In random seeds, the snake ai still performed well, with average of 35.9 apples being consumed consistently, as well as the snake being able to support varying sizes of grids.
+I achieved a higher average with a snake ai trained with random seeds, most apples eaten 93, but average of 52.3.

 # Most successful settings
 For a 16x16 grid (14x14 playable area) with a fixed rng seed of '42':